nopnop2002/esp-idf-parallel-tft/README.md

 You have to set this config value with menuconfig.
 - CONFIG_DRIVER
+ __IMPORTANT__
  The information provided by sellers on Ebay and AliExpress is largely incorrect.
  You waste time if you don't choose the right driver.
  There are many [variations](http://domoticx.com/arduino-shield-2-4-tft-lcd-touch/) of the 2.4 inch shield.
  You can use [this](https://github.com/prenticedavid/MCUFRIEND_kbv/tree/master/examples/LCD_ID_readreg) to find out the driver.
+ This is for Arduino UNO.
  Do not use this on the ESP32 as the GPIO on the ESP32 is not 5V tolerant.
+- CONFIG_INTERFACE
+ Most drivers work using I2S parallel.
+ However, some drivers only work using GPIO parallels or REGISTER I/O parallels.
+ I2S parallel is most fast.
+ REGISTER I/O parallel is the next fastest.
+ When using REGISTER I/O parallel, GPIO from D0 to D7 is 0 to 31.
+ GPIO parallel is most slow.
 - CONFIG_WIDTH
 - CONFIG_HEIGHT
  Specifies the resolution of the TFT.